yjs/y-redis/README.md

 ### Licensing

-Currently, this project is proprietary.
-This software is mainly targeted for large companies that want a scalable y-redis backend.
-Please contact me to buy a
-license: <kevin.jahns at pm.me>
+y-redis is dual-licensed (either [AGPL](./LICENSE) or proprietary).

+Please contact me to buy a license if you intend to use y-redis in your commercial product: <kevin.jahns at pm.me>

+Otherwise, you may use this software under the terms of the AGPL, which requires you to pubsh your source code under the terms of the AGPL too.

 ### Components